lilosa88/Titanic/README.md

 ### Droop redundant or useless information

 Columns such as Ticket and Fare will not give significant information, therefore we droop them.
-On the ohter hand, from columns such as Name, Title, SibSp and Parch information has been extracted, so we can drop them in order to avoid redundant information.
+On the ohter hand, from columns such as Name, SibSp and Parch information has been extracted, so we can drop them in order to avoid redundant information.

 ### Convertion of categorical columns